functionalscript/functionalscript/doc/vm-rearchitecture.md

   app[Application] --> parser[Parser] --> js[VM] --> mem[Memory Manager]
 ```

 The parser is written in Rust using VM types, such as `JsString` and `JsBigInt`.
+The application can parse JSON and DJS files and output in any of these formats as a standalone module.

 ## Stage 1: Using a Third-Party JS Engine for Parsing